National Film and Sound Archive: Collections

 A 2010 study compared the curatorial practices of accessioning and cataloging for NFSA collections and for YouTube with regard to access to older Australian television programs.
 It found the NFSA to be stronger in current affairs and older programs, and YouTube stronger in game shows, lifestyle programs, and "human interest" material (births, marriages, and deaths).
 YouTube cataloging was found to have fewer broken links than the NFSA collection, and YouTube metadata could be searched more intuitively.
 The NFSA was found to generally provide more useful reference information about production and broadcast dates.

+NFSA Player

+In June 2023 the NFSA launched the NFSA Player, a new digital streaming platform for on-demand content.
+The first content collection, Buwindja, was a curated selection of 17 titles reflecting the 2023 NAIDOC theme of For Our Elders.

+In July 2024, NFSA Player made another 34 titles available for rent, including true crime and mystery, stories of postwar migration and early films from notable Australian artists and directors.

+Video Games

 The NFSA announced plans to collect Australian-developed video games as part of its collection starting in 2019, with new titles to be added on an annual basis.

+In 2022 it joined with ACMI and The Powerhouse to acquire the hit multi-platform video game Untitled Goose Game, created by Victorian game developers House House.